dlsc-software-consulting-gmbh/jfxcentral-data/libraries/richtextarea/readme.md

 # RichTextArea

 Gluon presents a new JavaFX control, created with Java and JavaFX standard APIs, called the RichTextArea control.
-RichTextArea is a text input control which provides rich text features along with emoji, and non-text objects like images, tables and hyperlinks.
+RichTextArea is a text input control that provides rich text features along with emoji and non-text objects like images, tables, and hyperlinks.

 ## Usage